Publishing Agreements Explained: Bug fixing, Tech Support & SLAs

 Before you sign: summary and next steps

-Bug fixing and technical support clauses matter most once the game is in players’ hands.
-A fair clause ensures only reproducible bugs must be addressed, defines severity levels and timelines clearly, and sets out balanced consequences if deadlines are missed.
-This gives both developer and publisher certainty while protecting the game’s quality and reputation.
+Bug fixing and technical support clauses become most relevant once the game is in players’ hands.
+A balanced clause ensures that only reproducible, properly reported bugs must be addressed, that severity levels and response times are clear, and that consequences for missed deadlines remain reasonable.

 René Otto